-Fire protection will be enhanced with sprinklers in the hotel, care care centers and restaurant.
+Fire Protection will be enhanced with sprinklers in the hotel, care care centers and restaurant.
 Current central fire detection/alarms will be improved.

-Facility security currently includes camera coverage of all access points, elevators, main corridors and parking lot, with central remote day/night time coverage.
+The facility security would include camera coverage of all access points, elevators, main corridors and parking lot, with central remote day/night time coverage.
 Hotel room access is restricted, requiring room keys to the 2-3 floor rooms.
-This may be augmented by on-site 24-7 armed facility security.
+This may be augmented by facility security.